 Our core business model is advertisement which helps us to create this free platform for you!

 Please help us by disabling your ad blocker and add our website to your whitelist.

-This article explains the Ansoff matrix by Igor Ansoff in a practical way.
-After reading you will understand the basics of this powerful strategy tool.
+This article explains the Ansoff Matrix by Igor Ansoff in a practical way.
+After reading you will understand the basics of this powerful marketing strategy tool.

 “Stagnation means decline.”
 This is a significant starting principle for both profit and non-profit organizations.

 When an organization wants to grow, it is important to take the right steps.

 Based on the factors product/ service and markets there are four different growth strategies that need to be developed and which have been set out in a matrix by Igor Ansoff, the Ansoff matrix.

 The Ansoff Matrix was developed by strategy professor Igor Ansoff in the 1960s.

 The idea behind the Ansoff Matrix is simple; a company or organization gains a clear insight into the possible growth strategies based on the combination of existing and new products and existing and new markets.